 Chicago Booth has developed recruiting policies designed to create a fair and nondiscriminatory recruiting environment for students, alumni, and companies.
 Please refer to the polices below for additional information and contact your Relationship Manager if you have any questions.

-The Nondiscrimination Policy indicates that recruiting companies must evaluate candidates without consideration of any special factors and more specifically says "to interview at the University of Chicago Booth School of Business, prospective employers of students or alumni from Chicago Booth must evaluate candidates without consideration of race, color, religion, sex, sexual orientation, ethnicity, national origin, age, disability, or veteran status."
+The Nondiscrimination Policy indicates that recruiting companies must evaluate candidates without consideration of any special factors and more specifically says "to interview at the University of Chicago Booth School of Business, prospective employers of students or alumni from Chicago Booth must evaluate candidates without consideration of race, color, religion, sex, sexual orientation, gender identity, ethnicity, national origin, age, disability, or veteran status."

 First-Year Recruiting Period